michael-basil/michael-basil.github.io/health.md

         * Remove "treat" and "desert" in concept and practice
         * Replace with healthy ways to end, "tomb" or frame a meal
     * Checkpoints:
-        * I am enjoying learning how these changes affect me.
+        * I am enjoying learning how these changes affect me
-        * I am providing a good eating model for my children.
+        * I am providing a good eating model for my children
 * Remeber:
     * Change is a Learning Exercise, not a Moral Judgement
     * Perfection is never the Expectation